 Look for Duplicate Content

-If you have any pages with duplicate content, they will be flagged by your Ahrefs Site Audit.
+If you have any pages with duplicate content, they will be flagged by your SEO checker tool, like Ahrefs Site Audit.

 Duplicate content is unlikely to cause a penalty, but it can sometimes cause indexing issues.
 Why would Google want two pages with the exact same content in their index, after all?